 Buying power is relevant, as important buyers will not easily be forced to accept tying without obtaining at least part of the possible efficiencies.
 Tying not based on efficiency is therefore mainly a risk where buyers do not have significant buying power.

-Where appreciable anti-competitive effects are established, the question whether the conditions of Article 101(3) are fulfilled arises.
+Where appreciable anti-competitive effects are established, it is necessary to assess whether the conditions of Article 101(3) of the Treaty are fulfilled.
 Tying obligations may help to produce efficiencies arising from joint production or joint distribution.
 Where the tied product is not produced by the supplier, an efficiency may also arise from the supplier buying large quantities of the tied product.
-For tying to fulfil the conditions of Article 101(3), it must, however, be shown that at least part of these cost reductions are passed on to the consumer, which is normally not the case when the retailer is able to obtain, on a regular basis, supplies of the same or equivalent products on the same or better conditions than those offered by the supplier which applies the tying practice.
-Another efficiency may exist where tying helps to ensure a certain uniformity and quality standardisation (see paragraph (14)(h)).
-However, it needs to be demonstrated that the positive effects cannot be realised equally efficiently by requiring the buyer to use or resell products satisfying minimum quality standards, without requiring the buyer to purchase these from the supplier or someone designated by the latter.
-The requirements concerning minimum quality standards would not normally fall within the scope of Article 101(1).
-Where the supplier of the tying product imposes on the buyer the suppliers from which the buyer must purchase the tied product, for instance because the formulation of minimum quality standards is not possible, this may also fall outside the scope of Article 101(1), especially where the supplier of the tying product does not derive a direct (financial) benefit from designating the suppliers of the tied product.
+For tying to fulfil the conditions of Article 101(3) of the Treaty, it must, however, be shown that at least part of those cost reductions are passed on to the consumer, which is normally not the case where the retailer is able to obtain, on a regular basis, supplies of the same or equivalent products on the same or better conditions than those offered by the supplier which applies the tying practice.
+Another efficiency may exist where tying helps to ensure a certain uniformity and quality standardisation (see paragraph (16), point (h)).
+However, it needs to be demonstrated that the positive effects cannot be realised equally efficiently by requiring the buyer to use or resell products satisfying minimum quality standards, without requiring the buyer to purchase them from the supplier or someone designated by the latter.
+The requirements concerning minimum quality standards would not normally fall within the scope of Article 101(1) of the Treaty.
+Where the supplier of the tying product requires the buyer to purchase the tied product from designated suppliers, for instance because the formulation of minimum quality standards is not possible, this may also fall outside the scope of Article 101(1) of the Treaty, especially where the supplier of the tying product does not derive a direct (financial) benefit from designating the suppliers of the tied product.